Best VPN for Ubuntu in 2025: Privacy for Penguins

 As you’ve already seen, there are numerous Ubuntu VPN options on the market.
 We did the heavy lifting for you and tried all the available VPN options for Ubuntu.

-After a series of compatibility, speed, security and usability tests, NordVPN emerged as the best.
-It’s super fast, easy to use, secure and has an unmatched ability to unblock streaming sites.
-You don’t have to take our word for it, trying NordVPN yourself is completely risk-free, thanks to the 30-day refund period.
+After a series of compatibility, speed, security and usability tests, Surfshark emerged as the best.
+It’s fast, easy to use, secure and can unblock streaming sites.
+You don’t have to take our word for it, trying Surfshark yourself is completely risk-free, thanks to the 30-day refund period.

 Have you installed a VPN on Ubuntu?
 Which one?
 How has the whole experience been, from installation to usage?
 Do let us know in the comments below.
 Thanks for reading.